The Baptistery of San Giovanni in Fonte

 Because of their age, the mosaics within the baptistery are of considerable interest to Christians—indeed, to any historian of religion—and there is a considerable body of literature on them.
 The mosaics start at the center of the dome, above the font, with a large Christological monogram; that is, a stylized rendering of the first two Greek letters of the name of Christ—X and P (the sounds ch and r).
 This monogram of the name of Christ is called the Chrismon.
 In this rendition, it is flanked by the Greek letters alpha and omega, the first and last letters of the Greek alphabet, a reference to the book of Revelation, chapter 1, verse 11 (KJV): "I am Alpha and Omega, the first and the last."
 That is then surrounded by other mosaics that flare out and down to the octagonal base of the dome.
 Among the other mosaics, most of which are fragmentary:

-water to wine at the Wedding at Cana.
-The
+changing of water to wine at the Wedding at

-first refers to the fourth chapter (KJV) of the Gospel
+Cana.
+The first refers to the fourth chapter (KJV) of

 Jesus answered and said unto her, Whosoever drinketh of this water shall thirst again:The second reference is to the miraculous changing of water to wine at the wedding feast at Cana, from the second chapter (KJV) of John: